 Follow the School’s Student Disciplinary Procedure.

 Any other issues

-If you’re dissatisfied with teaching or supervision, or unhappy about the service provided by a professional services department or faculty office, please follow the Student Complaints Procedure.
+If you’re dissatisfied with teaching or supervision, or unhappy about the service provided by a professional services directorate or academic department, please follow the Student Complaints Procedure 2016/17 (pdf; 143kb)

 It depends on which procedure you follow, but generally speaking there will be a series of stages.
 The aim is to resolve your complaint or appeal at the earliest possible stage to everybody’s satisfaction.